roadsnail/Pi-ve/README.md

 The Hive Active Thermostat (SLT) and Boiler Controller (SLR) can now be connected to the CC2531 Zigbee co-ordinator to form a 3 node
 Zigbee network.

-To allow the SLR/SLT devices to join the network, 'Join' must be enable on the Pi.
+To allow the SLR/SLT devices to join the network, (Zigbee) 'Join' must be enabled on the Pi.

 From a webbrowser, go to http://pi-ve-ip-address:7070 to access the Zigbee2MQTT frontend.
 If this fails, then review the section configuring Zigbee2MQTT above ensuring that the **frontend:** section in configuration.yaml has been set up.

-Click on the 'Disable join' button on the menu bar to display 'Permit join'.
+Click on the 'join' button on the right hand side of the menu bar to display 'Permit join'.
 This should allow new Zigbee devices to join the network.

 Next, the SLR/SLT should both be factory reset and placed into pairing mode (detailed procedure below).
 Firstly, the SLR will be reset and paired, we should observe log messages appearing on the web frontend